 - Other income can be either fixed or variable.
 A fixed amount means that it does not change with the occupancy of the property.
 An example of a fixed other income item might be income collected from leasing out a billboard or an antenna on the property.

-- This is in contrast to a variable income item, which does change with the occupancy of the property.
+- This contrasts with a variable income item, which does change with the occupancy of the property.
 For example, parking income or laundry income might change depending on how many tenants occupy the property.
 Variable income items will be higher as the occupancy of a property increases, and lower as occupancy decreases.

 - Other income items will include a percentage to indicate how much of that particular income item is fixed.
 For example, an ancillary income item that is 100% fixed will not vary at all with the occupancy of a property.
 An ancillary income item that is 0% fixed will completely vary with the occupancy of the property (in other words, it is 100% variable).
 And an ancillary income item that is 50% fixed would only partially vary with occupancy.